pagkly/Zed/Investopedia4/Zakat Definition.md

 Zakat is considered to be a mandatory type of [[tax]](https://www.investopedia.com/terms/t/taxes.asp), although not all Muslims abide.
 In many countries with large Muslim populations, individuals can choose whether or not to pay zakat.

 That is not the case for countries such as Libya, Malaysia, Pakistan, Saudi Arabia, Sudan, and Yemen.
-Those who fail to pay zakat in places where it is compulsory are treated like [[tax evaders]](https://www.investopedia.com/terms/t/taxevasion.asp) and warned that they will face God’s punishment on Judgment Day.
+Those who fail to pay zakat in places where it is compulsory are treated like [[tax evaders]](https://www.investopedia.com/terms/t/taxevasion.asp) and warned that they [[Will|will]] face God’s punishment on Judgment Day.

 ## Criticism of Zakat

 There has been considerable controversy and criticism surrounding zakat.
-Islamic scholars and development workers argue that it has failed to lift people out of [[poverty]](https://www.investopedia.com/terms/p/poverty.asp), prompting them to suggest that the funds are being wasted and mismanaged.
+Islamic scholars and development workers argue that it has failed to lift people out of [[poverty]](https://www.investopedia.com/terms/p/[[Poverty|poverty]].asp), prompting them to suggest that the funds are being wasted and mismanaged.